foldedwave/gitbook_test/test.md

 between each attempt.

-If the Gateway is unavailable during a scheduled maintenance period, you will receive a HTTP status code of 503 ‘Service Temporarily Unavailable’.
+If the Gateway is unavailable during a scheduled maintenance period, you will receive a HTTP status code of 503 'Service Temporarily Unavailable'.
 In this situation, you should retry the transaction after the scheduled maintenance period has expired.
 You will be notified of the times and durations of any such scheduled maintenance periods in advance, by email, and given a time when transactions can be